samuki/single-object-tracking/README.md

 --object_lookup "path/to/a2d2_class_list.json"
 ```

-The tracker can be evaluated by using the semantic segmentation and instance segmentation images which were provided by human annotators:
+The tracker can be evaluated by using the humanly annotated semantic segmentation and instance segmentation images which were provided by human annotators:

 <p align="center">
 <img src="images/20181107133258_camera_frontcenter_000000250.png" width="250" /> <img src="images/20181107133258_instance_frontcenter_000000250.png" width="250" /> <img src="images/20181107133258_label_frontcenter_000000250.png" width="250" />
 </p>

-To evaluate SiamMask on the A2D2 or KITTI dataset specify your own [config file](https://github.com/samukie/SingleObjectTracking/tree/main/configs)
+To evaluate SiamMask on the A2D2 or KITTI dataset, specify your own [config file](https://github.com/samukie/SingleObjectTracking/tree/main/configs)
 and execute:

 ```